liangyaopei/checker/README.md

 [中文版本](README_zh.md)

-`Checker` is a parameter validation package, it can replace [gopkg.in/go-playground/validator.v10](https://godoc.org/gopkg.in/go-playground/validator.v10). `Checker` can be use in struct/non-struct validation, including cross field validation in struct, elements validation in Slice/Array/Map, and provides customized validation rule.
+`Checker` is a parameter validation package, can be use in struct/non-struct validation, including cross field validation in struct, elements validation in Slice/Array/Map, and provides customized validation rule.

 ## Requirements